varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: vcl_deliver, vcl_synth

-	List of VFP filters the resp.body will be pulled through.
+	List of VDP filters the resp.body will be pushed through.

 Special variables
 ~~~~~~~~~~~~~~~~~